David Bowie (1969 album): Release and promotion

 "Space Oddity" was released as a single on 11 July 1969, with "Wild Eyed Boy from Freecloud" as the B-side.
-The single initially favoured poorly on the charts but reached number five on the UK Singles Chart by early November, becoming Bowie's first hit.
+The single initially fared poorly on the charts but reached number five on the UK Singles Chart by early November, becoming Bowie's first hit.
 The single's success in the UK earned Bowie a number of television appearances throughout the rest of 1969, including his first appearance on Top of the Pops in early October.
 In mid-December, Bowie recorded a new version with Italian lyrics, titled "Ragazzo solo, ragazza sola" (meaning "Lonely Boy, Lonely Girl"), which was released as a single in Italy in 1970 and failed to chart.

 Philips issued David Bowie in the UK on 14 November 1969, (Note: The album's US release through Mercury Records is disputed.
 Peter Doggett gives the US release date as January 1970, while Pegg gives a release date of February 1970.) with the catalogue number SBL 7912.
 Cann states that Mercury considered releasing "Janine" as a follow-up single to "Space Oddity", but were uncertain about the song's commercial appeal and scrapped it.
 With little promotion from the label, the album was a commercial failure, barely selling over 5,000 copies by March 1970.
 The author Christopher Sandford attributed its failure to the majority of the album bearing little resemblance to "Space Oddity".

 RCA's 1972 reissue, released on 10 November, reached number 17 on the UK Albums Chart, remaining on the chart for 42 weeks.
 It also peaked at number 16 on the US Billboard Top LPs & Tape chart in April 1973, remaining on the chart for 36 weeks.
 The album's 1990 reissue charted at number 64 in the UK.